Hey Kids (Start Here)

 “I am legit disgusting right now, dude.”

-“How you think that your current state is more objectionable than your propensity for addressing me while covered with a patina of alien viscera I will literally never understand,” Hermann says, quite truthfully.
+“How you think that your current state is more objectionable than your propensity for addressing me while covered with a patina of alien viscera, I will never understand,” Hermann says, quite truthfully.

-“Meh,” Newton says, with equivocal eloquence, pulling back and pressing his shirt sleeve to his face.
+“Meh.”
+Newton pulls back and presses his shirt sleeve to his face.
 “Let’s get takeout Chinese food.
 From what I can tell with my sub-sub-sub par vision, your shirt looks really bad.
-Category five hematic fashion disaster.
-I’m going to go effect an aesthetic reset and pretend none of this ever happened.
+Category-Five hematic fashion disaster.
+I’m gonna go effect an aesthetic reset and pretend none of this ever happened.
 Enjoy your RFID chip,” he finishes in obvious misery, locating his glasses by feel alone.
-“It was totally worth it, I’m sure you’ll agree.
+“It was totally worth it, I’m sure you’ll agree.”

 Hermann lets him put his glasses on, stand up, and cross the room before he says, “Newton.”